learn-co-curriculum/js-ajax-intro-to-ajax-readme/README.md

 don't want to just re-query the server for each repository as we're processing that data, we just want to respond to the user asking for a specific repo's commits.

-Let's go back into the Github API docs for [commits](https://developer.github.com/v3/repos/commits/) and check it out.
+Let's go back into the Github API docs for [commits][commits] and check it out.

 We can see that we can make another `GET` request to `/repos/:owner/:repo/commits` and list the commits.
 We have the repo name to